tl;dv API Pagination, Fields & Errors

 Field selection

-Use the fields query parameter to return only the response fields your code reads, with dot notation for nested objects: fields=id,name,profile.email.
+Use the fields body field to return only the response fields your code reads.
+Use dot notation for nested objects: fields=id,name,profile.email.
 Selection is applied to each row in data after the response is mapped, and id is kept whenever it exists so rows stay identifiable.

 Responses and errors